-Want a sneak peek at what Megan will talk about?
+Want a sneak peek at what I will talk about?
 Watch this video created by Locomotion Multimedia:

 Writing Workshops & Presentations:

-- After asking students what they think writers do, Megan will explain how the key thing writers do is to ask the question, “What if?”
+What do writers do?
+Writers ask, “What if?”
 Using examples from her own work, as well as other novels, she explains how asking “What if?” questions opens up the world of the story.
 Students are invited to respond to prompts with their own “What if?” ideas.

-- Building a Story: Workshop or Group Presentation
+The Building Blocks of Narrative: Workshop or Group Presentation

 - For this workshop, students should have a piece of fiction they would like to revise.